wingman1960/rovers/readme.md

 Assume that the square directly North from (x, y) is (x, y+1).

 ## Solution explanation:
 A classical OOP appoached is employed to tackle the problem.
-A class named Rover is defined with each instance acting as a rover.
+A class named Rover is defined with each instance acting as a rover, and functionality like rotate and advance forward defined as methods of the class.

 A module InputChecker is defined and used for the input format checking.
 In order to be more realistic, the rover itself is responsible for the command checking, as signal will be interupted through the space of odyssey.